Dartmoor

 Once refuelled, the adventure really begins as we start to venture across the spectacular countryside that is Dartmoor National Park.

-Wild horses, stunning roads and cosy country pubs pass us by as we head towards the beautiful village of Holne.
+Wild horses, stunning roads and cosy country pubs pass us by as we head towards the beautiful village of Widecombe in the Moor.

-Then its back on the bikes for some more stunning road cycling along the quiet b roads which carve through the moor.
-And we stop for lunch at the famous cycling cafe - cafe 3 sixty.
+After some more epic cycling along some quiet country lanes we will stop at the famous cafe 3 sixty in Bovey Tracey for lunch.
 A must see for any cyclist visiting the area.

 Itinerary